 Visual Artist

-A voice that wants to break free
+My voice wants to break free

 For years, these voices were louder than mine.
 They shaped how I behaved and how I created.
 I followed what was expected.
 I chose safety over truth.

-One morning in Oaxaca, I took a selfie, printed it in black and white, and began to collage with it.
+One morning, I took a selfie, printed it in black and white, and began to collage with it.
 In that moment, I met Jazmín.
+A raw image of myself.
+Not pretty, but real.

+She became my alter ego and the way I could finally access my voice.
 She dares me.
 She shows me what I avoid.
-She speaks for me and through me.
 She carries the promise I made to let my voice be bold and louder than ever.

 My voice begins to get louder